 Firstly, and most obvious, is to prevent the components falling apart whilst the adhesive is curing.
-Adhesives have different cure speeds, where some products (e.g. cyanoacrylates) cure in seconds and can be easily held by hand until handling strength is achieved (i.e. the point at which the bond holds itself together firmly enough to be lightly handled), other products such as epoxies, can take several hours – it might get a bit boring and uncomfortable holding a joint by hand for this long!
-RTV silicones can even take days although many of these types of products have a high initial “grab” strength which tends to hold the joint fairly well without clamping, providing it is not in a load-bearing joint.
+Adhesives have different cure speeds.
+Some products (e.g. cyanoacrylates) cure in seconds and can be easily held by hand until handling strength is achieved.
+Handling strength is the point at which the bond holds itself together firmly enough to be lightly handled.
+Other products such as epoxies, can take several hours.
+It might get a bit boring and uncomfortable holding a joint by hand for this long!
+RTV silicones can even take days.
+Although many of these types of products have a high initial “grab” strength which tends to hold the joint fairly well without clamping, providing it is not in a load-bearing joint.

-Many adhesives act as lubricants when in their liquid state – which is quite helpful if you’re trying to screw parts together.
+Many adhesives act as lubricants when in their liquid state.
+Which is quite helpful if you’re trying to screw parts together.
 However, unsupported joints with liquid adhesive will be very prone to slipping out of alignment or even apart completely.
-For this reason it is a good idea to clamp parts to stop this movement.
-Adhesive which doesn’t appear too “slippery” to begin with (such as high-viscosity single part heat cure epoxy adhesives) will become slippery when heated up in the oven so even if you don’t think the parts will slide apart, err on the side of caution and clamp together during cure.
+For this reason, it is a good idea to clamp parts to stop this movement.
+High-viscosity single part heat cure epoxy adhesives don’t present as slippery.
+However, they can become slippery when heated up in the curing oven.
+So even if you don’t think the parts will slide apart, err on the side of caution and clamp together during cure.

 UV-curable adhesives can be quite challenging to secure as a clamp will effectively create a shadow area which won’t cure properly.
 It is very important that if you cure in two stages (so removing the clamp halfway through to cure the shadow area) that you are not premature with the removal of the clamp, the joint can accidentally “pant” open slightly and suck in air around the edges, this can lead to a “crazy paving” effect.
 This is easily prevented by increasing the length of time the assembly is exposed to the UV light or increasing the intensity to enable a faster cure.